 Although I am contract academic staff, I would be delighted to supervise students, where permitted, in the areas of biblical studies (historical criticism, reception history); the history of Christianity; Christianity in India; and the study of Mahatma Gandhi.

 Damm, Alex, ed.
-Gandhi in a Canadian Context: Relationships between Mahatma Gandhi and Canada in Past, Present and Future (in press).
+Gandhi in a Canadian Context: Relationships between Mahatma Gandhi and Canada (2016).

 Damm, Alex.
-“Gandhi’s Awareness of Canada,” in Gandhi in a Canadian Context (in press).
+“Gandhi’s Understanding of Canada,” in Gandhi in a Canadian Context (2016).

 Damm, Alex.
 “A Rhetorical-Critical Assessment of Luke’s Use of the Elijah-Elisha Narrative,” in The Elijah-Elisha Narrative in the Composition of Luke (2014).